pingcap/docs-cn/partitioned-table.md

 ### Hash partitioning

 Hash partitioning is used to make sure that data is evenly scattered into a certain number of partitions.
-With range partitioning, you must specify the range of the column values for each partition when you use range partitioning, while you just need to specify the number of partitions when you use hash partitioning.
+With Range partitioning, you must specify the range of the column values for each partition when you use Range partitioning, while you just need to specify the number of partitions when you use Hash partitioning.

-Partitioning by hash requires you to append a `PARTITION BY HASH (expr)` clause to the `CREATE TABLE` statement. `expr` is an expression that returns an integer.
+Partitioning by Hash requires you to append a `PARTITION BY HASH (expr)` clause to the `CREATE TABLE` statement. `expr` is an expression that returns an integer.
 It can be a column name if the type of this column is integer.
 In addition, you might also need to append `PARTITIONS num`, where `num` is a positive integer indicating how many partitions a table is divided into.

-The following operation creates a hash partitioned table, which is divided into 4 partitions by `store_id`:
+The following operation creates a Hash partitioned table, which is divided into 4 partitions by `store_id`:

 {{< copyable "sql" >}}